What is the definition of a designated care partner?

 Below are some ways you can stay connected.

 There are no fees for local calls on bedside phones.

 There are no fees for internet access at the bedside.

 Due to the current COVID-19 situation, we are pleased to be able to provide free basic Wi-Fi internet access until further notice, to help everyone stay better connected with family and friends.

 How can I drop off items for my loved one?

-With the introduction of care partners (essential visitors) into the facility, we ask that food deliveries and patient belongings (e.g. clean clothing, electronic device with the charger, toiletries) now be brought in with care partners during dedicated visiting hours (11 a.m. to 1 p.m. & 5 to 8 p.m.).
+With the introduction of care partners (essential visitors) into the facility, we ask that food deliveries (please ensure it is individually packaged, do not share & discard waste and leftovers immediately after consuming) and patient belongings (e.g. clean clothing, electronic device with the charger, toiletries) now be brought in with care partners during dedicated visiting hours (11 a.m. to 1 p.m. & 5 to 8 p.m.).
 If the assigned care partner is unable to assist, special arrangement can be made for personal belongings that are dropped off at the screening desk.
 NBRHC does not have capacity to accept food deliveries for inpatients.